 When you get to the site, an opt-in form to sign up for their newsletter pops up.
-Even if you choose to ignore this one, there is another newsletter sign-up form at the bottom of the homepage.
-This way, if the visitor wanted an update about the brewery’s small-batch beers or new menu offerings, they would connect with ease.
+Even if you ignore this one, there is another newsletter sign-up form at the bottom of the homepage.
+This way, they would connect easily if the visitor wanted an update about the brewery’s small-batch beers or new menu offerings.

-The Stone Brewing site is surprisingly easy to navigate and well-organized for a brewery website with a ton of content.
+The Stone Brewing site is surprisingly easy to navigate and well-organized for a brewery website with tons of content.
 This is all thanks to the effective use of the menu.

 What We Like About It

-When you get to the Stone Brewing website’s homepage, you would not think it features a lot of content.
+When you get to the Stone Brewing website’s homepage, you would not think it features much content.
 Instead, all you see is the introduction video under the branding and a grid of pictures of the brewery’s products and merchandise.